juice-shop/pwning-juice-shop/part2/crypto.md

 #### Hints

-* Use the _Contact Us_ form to submit a feedback mentioning the abused algorithm or library
+* Use the _Contact Us_ form to submit a feedback mentioning the abused algorithm or library.
-* There are four possible answers and you only need to identify one to solve the challenge
+* There are four possible answers and you only need to identify one to solve the challenge.
-* Cryptographic functions used in the [Apply some advanced cryptanalysis to find _the real_ easter egg](#easterEgg2Challenge) challenge _do not count_ as they are only a developer's prank and not a serious security problem
+* Cryptographic functions used in the [Apply some advanced cryptanalysis to find _the real_ easter egg](#easterEgg2Challenge) challenge _do not count_ as they are only a developer's prank and not a serious security problem.

 ### Inform the shop about a vulnerable library it is using {#knownVulnerableComponentChallenge}